Best Running Shoes For High Arches

 It’s little wonder why the overall fit of the shoe was one of the first things we considered when making this list.
 An ill-fitting shoe, especially for those who have high arches can mean that a normally long and enjoyable run becomes a very short and painful one.

-The tread, if you will excuse the cliché is where the rubber meets the road.
+The tread, if you will excuse the cliché, is where the rubber meets the road.
 Depending on how and where you run, it can make all the difference when it comes to turns, stops, and overall performance.
-A good tread on a great shoe will provide the traction you need to keep going, and help to prevent accidents, slips or falls, even in less than ideal running conditions.
+A good tread on the great shoes will provide the traction you need to keep going and help to prevent accidents, slips or falls, even in less than ideal running conditions.

 For the most part, when we took a look at the treads of the shoes we considered, we focused on a number of different features.
 The first was the overall gripping power, or the ability to prevent skidding or sliding.
-Thankfully in most cases, these shoes proved not only the best choice for high arches, but for running safety as well.
+Thankfully in most cases, these shoes proved not only the best choice for high arches but for running safety as well.
 The second thing we considered was how fast, or slow, the tread was likely to wear out.
-After all, if a tread was reported to be in top form even after a dozen of miles, chances are it would be good for the long haul.
-And finally, we considered the amount of variation in the tread on the shoe itself.
-The amount of variation, or one type of tread to another often indicated whether or not it could operate in a larger number of running environments.
+After all, if a tread was reported to be in top form even after a dozen miles, chances are it would be good for the long haul.
+And finally, we considered the amount of variation in the tread on the shoes themselves.
+The amount of variation or one type of tread to another often indicated whether or not it could operate in a larger number of running environments.